Corrosion-Resistant Plumbing Pipes: Materials, Prevention & Replacement

 Pipe Age and Material Degradation

-Older pipes — especially galvanized steel pipes common in homes built before 1980 — have a zinc coating that eventually depletes.
+Older pipes, especially galvanized steel pipes common in homes built before 1980, have a zinc coating that eventually depletes.
 Once the zinc is gone, raw iron is exposed to water and oxygen, and rust follows quickly.
+Industry estimates in 2026 suggest that over 50% of homes built before the 1960s still have galvanized pipes in some form.
 Even copper pipes, which resist corrosion better, can fail over decades in acidic water conditions.

 Pipe Material Average Lifespan Corrosion Risk